njiang8/Assign-RoadID-to-Home-School-Daycare-and-Workplace/README.md

-# Assign_RoadID_Home_School_Daycare
-Assign Road ID to each individual household, school, and daycare.
+# Assign RoadID for Home,School,Daycare and workplaces
 How:
 My idae
 * 1 Buffer each household's, schoo's , and daycare's geometry points
 * 2 Find how many road points intersect with the Buffer and calculate the distances, assign the closest one
-* 3 Return a data with hholdID, RoadID, Long, Lat
+* 3 Create a new column in the dataset by returning the results of road ID
+* 4 Using multiprocessing to release the intensive calculation

 ## Package Usage
 ```